Teaching

 2024 yetzirah Jewish Poetry Conference: Offsite Workshops with Hila Ratzabi

-The following workshops are open to the public as part of the Yetzirah Jewish Poetry Conference, taking place in person only, in Asheville, NC, July 1–7, 2024.
+The following workshops were open to the public as part of the Yetzirah Jewish Poetry Conference, taking place in person only, in Asheville, NC, July 1–7, 2024.

 Tuesday, July 2: 9:00–11:50 am